-1. Start Your Quote:Page Overview
+1. Enter Your Zip:Page Overview

 Dangerous drivers are tracked through a points system within the state of South Carolina.
 You can accumulate points on your driving record for a variety of driving offenses.

-If you have a point accumulation of six or more points on your record, the Department of Motor Vehicles (DMV) will send a letter asking you to drive more responsibly and pointing out the consequences of continued bad driving.
+If you have a point accumulation of 6 or more points on your record, the Department of Motor Vehicles (DMV) will send a letter asking you to drive more responsibly and pointing out the consequences of continued bad driving.

 Points against your driving record are costly in numerous ways.
 Your auto insurance rates will increase with each offense; reinstatement fees are hefty.
 Since your driving record is accessible to employers, a bad record could cost you work.